By Damaine Vonada

 In addition to its status as a top-notch zoological park with animals from aardvarks to zebra bugs, the Cincinnati Zoo is an accredited botanical garden, and every Spring, its gorgeous grounds feature more than a million flowering trees, shrubs, and bulb.

 TIP: Listen to a specially curated "Tunes & Blooms" playlist on Spotify.

 Daffodils at Fellows Riverside Gardens in Mill Creek Park in Youngstown

 Boasting more than 200 varieties of daffodils, Fellows Riverside Gardens not only is an American Daffodil Society Display Garden, but USA Today also has named it one of the nation's best places for viewing daffodils.
-Check out a downloadable map of the gardens, and remember to practice social distancing when visiting.
+Check out a downloadable map of the gardens.

-Tip: Learn what's in bloom on their website.
-For those interested in seeing daffodils, make sure to head over between mid April to early May.
+TIP: Learn what's in bloom on their website.
+If you're interested in seeing daffodils, make sure to head over between mid April to early May.